Programmes and campaigns

 We want every child to have the good start in life that reading brings.
 It’s why our programmes reach the families of every child across the country with books, resources, support and guidance.

 Our books and resources are delivered via health, library, schools and early years practitioners, and are supported with guidance to encourage the reading habit.
 Our flagship programme Bookstart reaches every baby in England and Wales in their first year.
-Registration is currently open for our Bookbuzz programme for children in Year 7 or 8.
 Read on to find out more about our programmes and campaigns.

 Free books for every child in England and Wales from 0-5 years: find out everything you need to know about our flagship early years programme Bookstart, the world's first national book-gifting scheme.